How and Why to use Cover Crops in your Garden

 When should you terminate a cover crop?

-You’ll know it’s time to terminate (or kill) your cover crop when it reaches the height of 12-18 inches.
+You’ll know it’s time to terminate (or kill) your cover crop when it reaches a height of 12-18 inches.
 At this point, the cover crop will start to flower and go to seed, which can be detrimental to your garden.
 You don’t want the cover crop to take over, so it’s best to terminate it before it gets too big.

 Or, you can cover the cover crop with a tarp or black plastic and let it suffocate.
 This method does take a bit longer, but it’s worth it if you’re looking for an organic way to kill your cover crop and leave the nutrients in place.
 The dead plants can then be turned into the soil before you plant your vegetables.

 Carrie Williams Howe is an educational leader by day and an aspiring homesteader by night and weekend.
 She lives on a small homestead in Vermont with her husband, two children, and a rambunctious border collie.
-She is a Founder and Editor of Homestead How-To and also blogs about her family's homestead life at The Happy Hive.
+She blogs about her family's homestead life at The Happy Hive.